 The coalition saw amazing success.
 CNN, ABC, NBC, and CBS agreed to changes in their debate policy, and the McCain and Obama campaigns both endorsed the bottom-up Open Debate principles.
 In August 2013, the Progressive Change Campaign Committee sponsored the first-ever Open Debate in a Massachusetts special election for Congress.
 Over 1,600 questions were submitted, over 79,000 votes were cast, and all 5 candidates participated and loved it.
 In April 2016, Americans for Tax Reform and Progressive Change Institute partnered on a televised, bi-partisan debate for U.S. Senate in Florida in which the public cast over 400,000 votes to select the top questions.
 The event was broadcast five times on C-SPAN, and videos of the event have been seen close to a half-million times online since the event took place.

-The coalition has expanded its membership in advance of the 2016 elections, adding tech luminaries like Tim O’Reilly (O’Reilly media) and Chris Kelly (former Chief Privacy Officer at Facebook), as well as numerous issue-based groups like Iraq and Afghanistan Veterans of America, Faith & Freedom Coalition, CWA, FreedomWorks, and the US Student Association.
-And artist Shepard Fairey – who designed the iconic Obama “Hope” poster – joined the coalition and designed our logo.
+The coalition expanded its membership in advance of the 2016 elections, adding tech luminaries like Tim O’Reilly (O’Reilly media) and Chris Kelly (former Chief Privacy Officer at Facebook), as well as numerous issue-based groups like Iraq and Afghanistan Veterans of America, Faith & Freedom Coalition, CWA, FreedomWorks, Social Security Works, and the US Student Association – and artist Shepard Fairey, who designed the iconic Obama "Hope" poster, joined the coalition and designed our logo.